 Prior to the enactment of the 2017 Tax Act, the undistributed earnings of our European subsidiaries were deemed to be permanently reinvested (we had not made a similar determination with respect to the undistributed earnings of our Canadian subsidiary).
 Pursuant to the Transition Tax provisions imposing a one-time repatriation tax on post-1986 undistributed earnings, we recognized a provisional current income tax expense of \$76.2 million in the fourth quarter of 2017.
 The amounts recorded as of December 31, 2017 as a result of the 2017 Tax Act represented estimates based on information available at that date.
-We elected to pay such tax over an eight year period beginning in 2018, including approximately \$6.1 million which was paid in April 2018 (for the 2017 tax year) and \$5.8 million which was paid in 2018 (for the 2018 tax year).
+We elected to pay such tax over an eight year period beginning in 2018.
 During the third quarter of 2018, in conjunction with finalizing our federal income tax return and based on additional information that became available (including proposed regulations issued by the IRS in August 2018 with respect to the Transition Tax), we recognized a provisional income tax benefit of \$1.7 million which amount is recorded as a measurement-period adjustment, reducing the provisional income tax expense of \$76.2 million recognized in the fourth quarter of 2017.
-As a result, at December 31, 2018, taking into account the prior Transition Tax installments payments of \$11.9 million (noted above), the balance of our unpaid Transition Tax aggregates \$62.6 million, which will be paid in quarterly installments over the remainder of the eight year period.
-Of such \$62.6 million, \$56.6 million is recorded as a noncurrent payable to affiliate (income taxes payable to Valhi) classified as a noncurrent liability in our Consolidated Balance Sheet at December 31, 2018, and \$6.0 million is included with our current payable to affiliate (income taxes payable to Valhi) classified as a current liability (a portion of our noncurrent income tax payable to affiliate was reclassified to our current payable to affiliate for the portion of our 2019 Transition Tax installment due within the next twelve months).
-We have completed our analysis of the Transition Tax provisions within the prescribed measurement period ending December 22, 2018 pursuant to the guidance under SAB 118.
+Pursuant to IRS guidance issued in 2019, our Transitional Tax installment for the 2019 tax year is due in April of 2020.
+Prior to the issuance of the new guidance, we anticipated paying such installment in 2019.
+Consequently, at December 31, 2019, taking into account our prior Transition Tax installments payments, the balance of our unpaid Transition Tax has not changed from the balance at December 31, 2018 and aggregates \$62.6 million, which will be paid in annual installments over the remainder of the eight year period.
+Of such \$62.6 million, \$56.6 million is recorded as a noncurrent payable to affiliate (income taxes payable to Valhi) classified as a noncurrent liability in our Consolidated Balance Sheet at December 31, 2019, and \$6.0 million is included with our current payable to affiliate (income taxes payable to Valhi) classified as a current liability (a portion of our noncurrent income tax payable to affiliate was reclassified to our current payable to affiliate for the portion of our 2019 Transition Tax installment due within the next twelve months).
+We completed our analysis of the Transition Tax provisions within the prescribed measurement period ending December 22, 2018 pursuant to the guidance under SAB 118.